syscoin/sysethereum-agent-monitor/README.md

 *Note*:  If the service detects an alert condition it will exit to avoid spam emails.

+## Testing Mailer Settings
+For convenience there is a script for testing mail settings after you've completed configuration.
+To test mail settings run the below, passing a valid email as `[toaddress]`:

+`npm run mailtest [toaddress]`

 ## Contributing

 Please submit all updates and improvements via pull request.